 two-time Pulitzer winner Dana Priest, of The Washington Post.
 The second-annual Story Day, on April 11, 2014, was also

 a great success.
 Our theme was Moving Images, featuring Pell Prize winner and keynote speaker Danny Strong, the Emmy-winning actor, producer and screenwriter of The Butler, Recount, Game Change and the Mockingjay Hunger Games finale.
-See you in Spring 2015 for Story Day III!
+In June 2015,

 I wrote and co-produced is COMING HOME, based on my Fall 2011 Journal series.
 It premiered online Dec.
 29, 2011, and was broadcast on Rhode Island PBS March 26, 2012, and later dates.

 Coming Home won a regional Edward R. Murrow Award and was nominated for a New England Emmy.